niso217/OpenSSME/README.md

 You can configure multiple gates and see the distance and estimated time of arrival from each gate at any time.
 When configuring the gate, you can either be at the:

--gate’s location to get your exact fix,
+- gate’s location to get your exact fix,
--search on google,
+- search on google,
--use the map to place the gate on it.
+- use the map to place the gate on it.

 the application runs a sophisticated algorithm that will calculate the estimated time of arrival and adjust the GPS calls.